Building a Global Platform for Pizza Hut: Lessons in Scale

 2. Invest in Developer Experience

-- Clear error messages — when configuration is wrong
+- Clear error messages: when configuration is wrong

-- Migration guides — when framework APIs change
+- Migration guides: when framework APIs change

 3. Feature Flags Are Essential

-- New features were merged behind flags
+- New features merged behind flags

-- Each market could enable features when ready
+- Each market enabled features when ready

-- A/B testing was possible at the market level
+- A/B testing was possible per market

 4. Measure Everything

-- Crash rates — per market and OS version
+- Crash rates: per market and OS version

-- Feature adoption — rates across markets
+- Feature adoption: across markets

-- Build times — and CI pipeline duration
+- Build times: and CI pipeline duration

 5. Documentation is a Product